6.1.1 The Definition of ‘Political’

-Michael Oakeshott, in his inaugural lecture as Professor of Political Science at the London School of Economics, defined politics as:
+Michael Oakeshott’s inaugural lecture as Professor of Political Science at the London School of Economics was published as Political Education, in Rationalism in Politics and Other Essays.
+In it, he defined politics as:

 This definition encompasses the multi-level and diverse nature of what this book refers to as the Political Dimension of governance, which consists of: